 THE MISSION OF OCALA CIVIC THEATRE IS TO UPLIFT, INSPIRE, AND ENTERTAIN BY PROVIDING QUALITY THEATRICAL EXPERIENCES AND PERFORMING ARTS EDUCATION.

-Ocala Civic Theatre has been uplifting, inspiring, and entertaining our community for 70 years.
+Ocala Civic Theatre has been uplifting, inspiring, and entertaining our community for more than 70 years.
 Founded in 1950, OCT is one of the largest community theatres in the state and serves 65,000 local residents each season.
 We are able to present professional-quality live performances thanks to the talents and dedication of our volunteers, staff, and guest designers.
 In addition, OCT’s Education & Enrichment programs reach more than 1,000 learners of all ages year-round through skill-building and performance classes.

 Celebrating 70 Years of OCT History!